Last Updated on Samuel Franklinby

 - Forked Beam (Level 4): Our better option at level 4 and while it’s not game breaking it can be a good replacement for Frost Armour given the same and range initiative on these cards but with the benefit of more overall damage across 2 targets and the experience isn’t reliant on an element being available.
 The move is also a nice addition with 4 move giving us greater ability to move safely around the scenario battlefield.

 - Engulfed In Flames (Level 5): An average level 5 option that we will eventually take for the reliable flame generation and decent non-burn attack to boost our longevity.
-The top attack is a good replacement for our burn top attacks later on when we need to ensure we don’t exhaust early in later campaign scenarios.
-The bottom is completely useless to us with the Spellweaver playstyle avoids melee range so you’ll want to be using the default move if you are forced to use the bottom.
-The main reason for taking this later is that our alternative level 5 is simply too strong to ignore and we already have an abundance of top attacks at this point that while slightly weaker do provide easy sources of experience.
+The top attack is a good replacement for our burn top attacks later on when we need to ensure we don’t exhaust early in longer campaign scenarios.
+The bottom is completely useless to us as the Spellweaver playstyle avoids melee range so you’ll want to be using the default move if you are forced to use the bottom.
+The main reason for taking this later is that our alternative level 5 is simply too strong to ignore and we already have an abundance of top attacks at this point that while slightly weaker do provide easy sources of experience to help us continue to push towards character level 9.

 - Chromatic Explosion (Level 5): While it might not seem like much with a small move of 2 the elemental generation on this is invaluable and makes our time in Gloomahven as the Spellweaver easier.
 With this card obtained we can then bring Cold Fire into our deck that creates a deadly combo when these two cards are combined.
-Note that because of the power of the bottom on our combo you should be avoiding use of the top.
+Note that because of the power of the bottom on our combo you should be avoiding use of the top (which is weak for a burn action anyway).
+This card drops in usefulness once you obtain some enhancements to provide element generation on other move cards so likely will leave your deck at some point.

 - Living Torch (Level 6): The best of our level 6 card options and the Burning Avatar can replace our Mystic Ally.
 It can be fun to run both of these for a scenario or two but any summon beyond one often brings more trouble than its worth.
 Despite Living Torch doing 1 less damage than Mystic Ally the additional range, movement and fire generation before our turn is going to mean it has a greater chance of survival and provides better utility.
-The top on this card is solid with good attack, range and and some utility to help ourselves and allies survive although generally won’t get used as summons are often played in your first turn.
+The top on this card is also solid with good attack, range and and some utility to help ourselves and allies survive and can be a viable turn choice until you can safely summon (although this is generally in your first turn).

-- Stone Fists (Level 7): Another melee and damage absorbing focused card that doesn’t fit into our overall theme although some in the community have created a Spellweaver melee build by combining this and the other melee focused cards together but that is not the focus of this guide.
+- Stone Fists (Level 7): Another melee and damage absorbing focused card that doesn’t fit into our overall theme although some in the community have created a Spellweaver melee build by combining this and the other melee focused cards together.
+This is a niche build pathway though and not the focus of this Spellweaver guide.

 - Twin Restoration (Level 7): The bottom does provide a useful double heal with decent range which will be the primary reason you want to consider this card if you are falling into a supportive party role regularly.
-However, the fact that this card cannot be claimed back by Reviving Ether does hurt our longevity in scenarios.
-It’s also awkward to use in practice as you’ll often need the move on your bottom cards to position yourself or for fire/ice generation that enables Cold Fire.
+It’s awkward to use in practice though as you’ll often need the move on your bottom cards to position yourself or for fire/ice generation that enables an elemental empowered Cold Fire attack.
 Thus I consider this a good opportunity to take Engulfed Flames instead from Level 5 to bolster our attacking power instead (or another card from past level unlocks that interests you).

 - Cold Front (Level 8): More double loss cards available to the Spellweaver which we simply can’t take as we will be exhausting too early in scenarios.
 Cold Front can be tempting as it is fantastic with the right enemy setup but you’ll have greater consistency in scenarios by not taking this double loss.
-The bottom is also not worth the burn loss in our deck for what it offers us.
+The bottom is also not worth the burn loss in our deck for what it offers us as the Spellweaver should be avoiding damage as much as possible instead.

 - Zephyr Wings (Level 8): The better of the level 8 options and one I will take but not make it a staple of the deck unless the scenario calls for significant looting or moving and my party lacks those.
 This level can also be a good opportunity to look back at the other cards you haven’t taken and consider if you would prefer one of them over this niche option although I encourage Zephyr Wings to provide you a good sideboard card option when needed.

 - Inferno (Level 9): The pinnacle of Spellweaver power the Inferno top attack is absolutely deadly and with a good initiative of 19 gives us another quick attack option.
 While your allies will suffer damage when in the same room this will often be less damage than full rooms of enemies take, particularly when enhanced with fire element.
 The fact that this is a non burn is just the icing on the cake for us with a party of good healing or shields allowing us to use this over and over again.
-The bottom isn’t necessarily terrible either when we have to use it but not the focus of this card by any means and should be avoided.
+The bottom isn’t necessarily terrible in the perfect situation but these are extremely rare so don’t expect to ever use the bottom.

 Spellweaver Perks Detailed

-Like other characters our priority as the Spellweaver is to improve our damage consistency as it allows you to plan out your attacks with allies.
-For this reason removing the -1s twice boost our overall damage output as our first few options and remove some impact from random number generation on our damage.
+Like other characters our priority as the Spellweaver is to improve our damage consistency as it allows you to plan out your attacks with allies and have confidence that your plan will work.
+For this reason removing the -1s twice boost our overall damage output as our first few options and remove some impact from random number generation on our damage output.
 Following this adding the +2 ice and fires in that order give us another potential source to empower Cold Fire or our other abilities while boosting our damage further.
 It’s at this point that zero removal allows us to take advantage of all the +2 we have just acquired by thinning our modifiers.

 From this point on your choice of Spellweaver perks is less clear and will likely depend on your party and overall campaign situation at this point.
-Unfortunately from here on you do somewhat dilute your the impression attack modifier deck you’ve built but unless your own house rules allow you not to level up and take perk points you’ll still need to acquire them.
-Grabbing the +1 options with Wound and Curse effects are the best of this bunch and followed closely by Stun and Immobolise simply because they are harder to use well if you don’t know its coming with your attack while Wound and Curse are more generalist modifiers.
+Grabbing the +1 options with Wound and Curse effects are the best of this bunch and followed closely by Stun and Immobilise simply because they are harder to use well if you don’t know its coming with your attack while Wound and Curse are more generalist modifiers.

 Spellweaver Enhancements Detailed

-The final of the core Spellweaver enhancements is buffing our Mana Bolt which is a staple of our deck throughout the entire game for the reasons noted above.
+The final of the core Spellweaver enhancements is buffing our Mana Bolt which is a staple of our deck throughout the entire game for the reasons noted above in the card section.
 While you can buff the top the bottom actually pairs better with our Cold Fire and top damage card focus with Strengthen giving us a juicy damage boost.
-It also allows your healing to pack a little extra benefit when it has to be used to save an ally although this should never be your first choice.
+It also allows your healing to pack a little extra benefit when it has to be used to save an ally or empower them before their own deadly attack.

 Spellweaver Items Detailed